Exercise Routines for Mental Clarity

 Key Takeaways

-• The exercise-clarity connection works through BDNF production, increased blood oxygen to the brain, and neurotransmitter regulation – mechanisms you can target with specific movement types [1].
+• The exercise-clarity connection works through BDNF production, increased blood oxygen to the brain, and neurotransmitter regulation, which you can target with specific movement types [1].

 • Timing your exercise strategically around your calendar (morning for sustained focus, midday for fog clearing, pre-meeting for decision sharpness) extends the cognitive benefit window [2].